-I’ve met one or two Jewish people who don’t understand my love of Germany, and who have vowed never to travel there.
+Over the years I have met one or two Jewish people who don’t understand my love of Germany, and who have vowed never to travel there.
 This is their right, and given the horrible stain that the Holocaust forever left on Germany’s name, I can understand where they’re coming from, in much the same way that a Vietnam veteran might question why so many young travelers would choose to add that Southeast Asian nation to their round-the-world backpacking trip.
 But trust me on this: today’s Germany is truly something to behold.
 A peaceful, safe, robust country with a vibrant cultural scene and some of the friendliest people I have ever met, Germany may just be the greatest country in the world.

 Here are a few highlights.
 These are five of my favorite places – cities or regions that I find myself coming back to (or dreaming about) again and again:

 Like so many visitors, however, my heart belongs to Munich.
 Spelled München locally, it’s the biggest city in Bavaria and what I term the “postcard heart” of Germany.
 Seemingly every postcard from Germany is adorned in images of “German” things that actually come specifically from Munich.
 Lederhosen.
 Liter stein beer.
 Oktoberfest.
 BMW.
 Dancing Rathaus-Glockenspiel figures denoting the time.
 The twin-onion-domed Frauenkirche cathedral.
-I spent two Oktoberfests, one New Year’s Eve, and countless other days and nights caught in Munich’s embrace…and I wouldn’t have it any other way.
+I spent two Oktoberfests, one New Year’s Eve, and countless other days and nights caught in Munich’s warm embrace…and I wouldn’t have it any other way.
 Central Munich is a combination of medieval and Baroque styles, a seamless blend of centuries-old city gates and Catholic Kirchen (church) spires.

-The northernmost big city in Bavaria, Nürnberg (spelled “Nuremburg” for we English-speaking Menschen), is something of a well-kept secret.
+The northernmost big city in Bavaria, Nürnberg (spelled “Nuremberg” for we English-speaking Menschen), is something of a well-kept secret.
 All that most people know about Nürnberg is that it was bombed to smithereens in WWII.
 The city’s post-war construction was something of a miracle.
-The Old City – almost entirely encircled by a medieval wall and moat – and crowned by a hilltop castle – was rebuilt in the original style, complete with age marks and cobblestone streets.
+The Old City – almost entirely encircled by a medieval wall and moat, and crowned by a hilltop castle – was rebuilt in the original style, complete with age marks and cobblestone streets.
 Where 950-year-old buildings end and 60-year-old reconstructions begin is anyone’s guess.
 The city does have a prominent Christkindlsmarkt (Christmas Market) that draws tourists from around the world, but outside of this season you’ll find yourself one of few foreigners as you wander its enchanting city streets, breathing in the succulent aroma of grilled pork sausages.
 Nürnberg holds a special place in my heart as I have friends here, but even without a personal connection, this is still a gem of a city, well worth seeking out.